Soumyadeep-Chakravarti/Project-COBALT/docs/README.md

 # [ PROJECT COBALT ]
 ### **"ABSTRACTION IS A WEAPON.
 USE IT."**

-The objective is a synthetic infrastructure counterpart that inhabits the hardware.
-One interface, nine specialized languages, and a complete removal of the friction between high-level intent and bare-metal execution.
+The objective is a synthetic infrastructure counterpart designed to serve as the **cognitive core of a custom AR-based Operating System**.
+One interface, nine specialized languages, and a complete removal of the friction between human intent and bare-metal execution.

 ---